-We maintain policies outlining the overall framework and general principles for managing liquidity risk across our business, which is the responsibility of our Asset and Liability Management Committee, a subcommittee of the Risk Committee of our Board of Directors.
+We maintain policies outlining the overall framework and general principles for managing liquidity risk across our business, which is the responsibility of our Asset and Liability Management Committee, a management committee under the oversight of the Risk Committee of our Board of Directors.
 We employ a variety of metrics to monitor and manage liquidity.
 We perform regular liquidity stress testing and contingency planning as part of our liquidity management process.
 We evaluate a range of stress scenarios including Company specific and systemic events that could impact funding sources and our ability to meet liquidity needs.

-We maintain a liquidity portfolio, which at December 31, 2022 had \$14.2 billion of liquid assets, primarily consisting of cash and equivalents and short-term obligations of the U.S. Treasury, less cash in transit which is not considered to be liquid, compared to \$13.0 billion of liquid assets at December 31, 2021.
-The increase in liquid assets was primarily due to deposit growth, \$3.9 billion of proceeds from portfolios sold during the second quarter of 2022 and the retention of excess cash flows from operations, partially offset by loan receivables growth and share repurchase activity.
-We believe our liquidity position at December 31, 2022 remains strong as we continue to operate in a period of uncertain economic conditions and we will continue to closely monitor our liquidity as economic conditions change.
+We maintain a liquidity portfolio, which at December 31, 2023 had \$16.8 billion of liquid assets, primarily consisting of cash and equivalents and short-term obligations of the U.S. Treasury, less cash in transit which is not considered to be liquid, compared to \$14.2 billion of liquid assets at December 31, 2022.
+The increase in liquid assets was primarily due to deposit growth and the issuance of secured and unsecured notes, partially offset by loan receivables growth.
+We believe our liquidity position at December 31, 2023 remains strong as we continue to operate in a period of uncertain economic conditions and we will continue to closely monitor our liquidity as economic conditions change.